Dorrance Publishing Company: Publications

 A total of thirteen Dorrance Publishing titles have become bestsellers on Amazon Kindle.

 In 1930, Dorrance published Prohibition Punches: A Book of Beverages by Roxana B. Doran, member of the Women's Christian Temperance Union.

 In 1947, Dorrance published Away From the Here and Now by Clare Winger Harris, who is credited with being the first woman science fiction writer to use her given name in their publications.

 Self-publishing contract and Better Business Bureau reviews

 Dorrance Publishing does not attempt to hide its charges and makes no claims of selecting clients based on potential for commercial success.

-As of May 2022, Dorrance Publishing has an A− rating with the Better Business Bureau.
+As of May 2022, Dorrance Publishing has an A− rating with the Better Business Bureau with 70 complaints filed against them.